pablodecm/phd_thesis/src/102_chapter_2.md

 Equation [-@eq:lumi_rate], a simple way to increase the luminosity is to increase the number of total proton bunches per beam $n_b$.
-This fact is exploited in the nominal proton fill scheme of the LHC by having a total of 2808 proton bunches in each beam, corresponding to a bunch separation of only approximately 7.5 m.
+This fact is exploited in the nominal proton fill scheme of the LHC by having a total of 2808 proton bunches in each beam, corresponding to a separation between most of the bunches of only approximately 7.5 m.
 Hence the time separation between consecutive bunch crossing is about 25 ns, which is of the same order as the response time of many of the detector elements used at the LHC.
 The readout from a